EUROMAMMALS/eurodeer_db/documentation/eurodeer_user_guide.md

 ### <a name="pgAdmin"></a>pgAdmin
 [PgAdmin](https://www.pgadmin.org/) is the most popular and feature rich Open Source administration and development platform for PostgreSQL.
 There are two versions: 3 and 4 (the former is more intuitive, the latter more modern and powerful but without some key features available in version 3).
 Note that eurodeer_db uses PostgreSQL 9.5 that is compatible with both versions.
 This is the best tool to manage the data and explore both structure and content, including the formulation of advanced queries and the creation of new database objects.
 Here below and example of the window with the connection parameters.
-The interface is very similat to that of phpPgAdmin.
+The interface is very similar to that of phpPgAdmin.

 ![](images/pgadmin_connection.png)